newrelic/open-install-library/docs/test-framework/README.md

 Our test framework has been constructed around the use of another project known as the [Deployer](https://github.com/newrelic/demo-deployer).
-The Deployer takes a [test definition file](https://github.com/newrelic/demo-deployer/tree/main/documentation/deploy_config) (also known as a `deploy config`), and translates that defintion into actions like provisioning resources/services and executing commands/scripts.
-You can loosly think of the deployer as a wrapper around Ansible.
+The Deployer takes a [test definition file](https://github.com/newrelic/demo-deployer/tree/main/documentation/deploy_config) (also known as a `deploy config`), and translates that definition into actions like provisioning resources/services and executing commands/scripts.

 The Deployer: